dslp/dslp-repo-template/.github/ISSUE_TEMPLATE/Experiment.md

 ---

-# Experiment Name

-## Solution Description
+## Description

 What is the goal of this experiment?
+How are you attempting to solve the problem.

 ## Metrics